Developer-Atomic-Vishnu/python-query-engine/README.md

-# AI Query Engine - Streamlit Frontend with GPT-35 Turbo LLM
+# AI Query Engine - Chat With Your Own Data

 ## Table of Contents